- The Learning Environment

 About Our Faculty

-The department of Exercise and Nutrition Sciences includes 10 tenured/tenure track faculty members, 10 clinical faculty members, and 5 affiliated faculty members.
-Faculty research interests include: environmental physiology; emergency responder health and safety; thermal stress; temperature regulation; obesity; ingestive behavior; food motivation; neural control of energy balance; phytosterols; and caffeine use.
-Over 150 classes a year are taught by ENS faculty with the support of 11 teaching assistants.
-Undergraduate courses are primarily taught by full-time faculty members with specializations in nutrition and exercise physiology.
+The department of Exercise and Nutrition Science includes 10 tenured/tenure track faculty members, 10 clinical faculty members, and 5 affiliated faculty members.
+Faculty research interests include environmental physiology, occupational health and safety, thermal stress, obesity, ingestive behavior, dietary impact on health and chronic disease, and neural control of energy balance.
+Over 150 classes a year are taught by ENS faculty with the support of teaching assistants and experience adjunct faculty who are experts in their discipline.

 Faculty List Directory

 Please visit the Exercise Science department website for additional information about our faculty.